Paint and Productivity: How Color Influences Work Environments

 Using Red and Orange

-- Paint one accent wall in a meeting room or workspace red or orange.
-The saturated color will motivate and inspire, while the remaining neutral walls prevent overstimulation.
+• Paint a single accent wall in a meeting room or workspace with red or orange.
+The bold shade energizes and inspires, while neutral walls balance the intensity.

 Neutrals - Professionalism and Focus

-Neutrals like white, beige, and gray are popular choices for work environments because they promote a sense of professionalism and help workers focus.
+Neutrals like white, beige, and gray remain popular in offices because they project professionalism and provide a calm backdrop for focus.

 White